 Effectiveness is defined such as the RMO must be targeted at the effects or exposures that cause the identified risks, capable of reducing these risks to an acceptable level within a reasonable period of time, and proportional to the risk (ECHA, 2007).
-Due to the fact that there are no alternatives available that can replace DMF for all its uses (see section B of Annex - Impact assessment), the proposed restriction is considered to be the most appropriate measure from a risk reduction capacity perspective, as it is clearly targeted to the identified risks.
-In summary, this option provides more legal certainty and is expected to result in a complete risk reduction of DMF.
+Due to the fact that there are no alternatives available that can replace DMF for all its uses (see Annex E: Impact assessment), the proposed restriction is considered to be the most appropriate measure from a risk reduction capacity perspective, as it is clearly targeted to the identified risks.